marsblars/TobaccoFreeSchoolsAI/tobaccoFree/readme.md

 Our recreations were succesfull but we had problems training the models with our own chosen correlated variables.
 We had isssues training with the statsmodels library's logistic regression model which gave us a result of "Possibly complete quasi-separation" which can be attributed to the features that we chose having high levels of collinearity between eachother making it difficult for the model to distinguish them from eachother and resulting in a possible false accuracy score of 100%.
 Further feature selection needs to be done by examining these variables and dropping them to get a correct score.
 SKlearns model didn't have this issue due to the way their model does its calculations.
 Further explanation can be found in the model result files.

  _These models and their results can be found in the files: tfs_logreg_heatmap.ipynb, tfs_logreg_pvals.ipynb, tfs_logreg_chi.ipynb, log_reg_heatmap_results.txt, log_reg_pvals_results.txt, log_reg_chi_results.txt, log_reg_chi_contingency.txt_

+ Update:
+ The Quasi seperation errors were fixed by using the statmodels GLM model instead of only logistic regression.
+Currently working on neural network model implementation.